Business Unit Analysis

 Research the Harley-Davidson (H-D) Web site for each brand, and review the annual report for relevant details of the size, scope, target market, services and amenities, and other salient points of differentiation.
 Include these details in Part I of your PowerPoint presentation.

 From the research and analysis of the business units, identify:

-A description of each brand or business unit that provides a clear picture of the brand and its place in the overall portfolio of Harley-Davidson.
+A description of each brand that provides a clear picture of the brand and its place in the overall portfolio of Harley-Davidson.

 The target market of each brand.